 1946 Stan Kenton with June Christy, Randy Brooks with Pat Cameron

-1945 Scheduled were: Nat Brandywine, Mai Hallett.
+1945 Scheduled were: Nat Brandywine, Mal Hallett.

 Easters cancelled due to the death of President Roosevelt who had close ties to the University